Amelia-Marie Altstadt, Ph.D. Candidate, M.A

 Advisor: Carrie Sandahl, PhD

-Professor & Director, Program on Disability Art, Culture and Humanities
+Interim Head of Disability and Human Development, Professor, & Director, Program on Disability Art, Culture and Humanities

 University of Nebraska Lincoln Wordmark Logo on a white background